 A probiotic is a food substance that contains and promotes the growth of beneficial bacteria in your body.
-Some of the probiotic foods are yoghurt, curd, fermented vegetables (sauerkraut- like soaked in vinegar, pickled), fermented cheese (cheddar and swiss) and sour pickles.
+Some of the probiotic foods are yoghurt, curd, fermented vegetables (sauerkraut- soaked in vinegar, pickled), fermented cheese (cheddar and Swiss) and sour pickles.

 Homemade Curd

-Homemade curd contains several species of the Lactobacillus like L. fermentum, L. acidophilus, L. confusus, and Leconostoc lactis is also present in curd prepared at home.
+Homemade curd contains several species of the Lactobacillus,s as L. fermentum, L. acidophilus, L. confusus, and Leuconostoc lactis are also present in curd prepared at home.

 Curd chiefly contains the lactic acid bacteria genus that converts lactose into lactic acid.
-A probiotic on the other hand is loaded with a wide variety of beneficial bacteria.
-Though curd is not truly probiotic, its benefits are very similar to that of probiotics.
+A probiotic, on the other hand, is loaded with a wide variety of beneficial bacteria.
+Though curd is not truly probiotic, its benefits are very similar to those of probiotics.

-The benefits of probiotic vary for different bacterial strains.
-The health perks of adding probiotics to your diet include better digestion, boost immunity, and maintains the calcium levels in bones.
+The benefits of probiotics vary for different bacterial strains.
+The health perks of adding probiotics to your diet include better digestion, boosting immunity, and maintaining calcium levels in bones.

 Spectacular Health Benefits Of Homemade Curd In Daily Diet: